OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Learning_path_course_-_Participant_view.md

-The visualized display (3) and the learning path area (2) provide learners with a quick and continuous overview of their course progress and current completion status.
+The visualized display and infos provide learners with a quick and continuous overview of their course progress and current completion status.